 NCA CEOP and Child Helpline International joined hands to develop a Needs Assessment Study (NAS) for the creation and implementation of a child helpline in the Cayman Islands.

-“Multi-agency collaboration approaches to protecting children are so important whether at international or local level,” Ms. Murphy said.
-“We have worked with our colleagues in Cayman including CICC, Department of Education, RCIPS, 911, DCFS and other not-for-profit organisations.”
+“Multi-agency collaboration approaches to protecting children are so important whether at the international or local level,” Ms. Murphy said.
+“We have worked with our colleagues in Cayman including CICC, Department of Education, RCIPS, 911, DCFS, and other not-for-profit organizations.”

-The Kids Helpline pilot programme will be open Monday, Wednesday and Friday from 3:00-6:00pm and will be free to call at 649-KIDS (5437).
+The Kids Helpline pilot program will be open Monday, Wednesday, and Friday from 3:00-6:00 pm and will be free to call at 649-KIDS (5437).
 CICC plans to continue to expand the hours of the phone line into 2019.

 About the Kids Helpline: